Orthopaedics Volunteer Opportunities

 The goals of this project are to assist the faculty to increase the number and quality of trained orthopaedic, trauma, and plastic surgeons in Ghana; to assist in the acquisition of teaching/training materials; and to develop a sustainable training program that will produce both practicing surgeons and orthopaedic/plastics faculty.
 The initial focus of the program is on trauma and pediatrics with other specialties being explored.

-Moshi, Tanzania – Kilimanjaro Christian Medical Center (KCMC)
+Moshi, Tanzania – Kilimanjaro Christian Medical Centre (KCMC)

 Volunteers provide training at KCMC to orthopaedic faculty members and residents.
 Generalists as needed as well as sub-specialists in a variety of specialties.